The Consortium’s 2024 grantmaking focus areas fall under three categories:

 Each grantee will be trained on impact tracking and provided assistance in developing a project-specific tracking process.
 Each proposal, however, must outline impact goals or expectations as a result of this funding.

 Funding can only be provided to nonprofit organizations with 501(c)(3) tax exempt status.
 If your organization does not hold 501(c)(3) status, you must find a mission-aligned fiscal sponsor/fiscal agent.
 The fiscal sponsor must agree to maintain its status as a 501(c)(3) corporation, recognized as a public charity under Section 509(a)(1) or (a)(2) of the Internal Revenue Code during the grant period.
 The Consortium requires proof of 501(c)(3) status and a letter of agreement from your organization’s fiscal sponsor, if applicable.
-If you need help finding a fiscal sponsor, please email [email protected] and the Consortium will do its best to help
+If your organization has been awarded a grant and needs help finding a fiscal sponsor, please email [email protected] and the Consortium will do its best to help.

 All grantees must find and maintain a university partnership with a Consortium member university throughout the grant period.
+The Consortium member universities are as follows: Montclair State University, Kean University, Rutgers University, New Jersey Institute of Technology, The College of New Jersey, and Rowan University.
 The role of the university partner is entirely up to the grantee and university partner and can vary from administrative support to an advisory role.
 It is at the discretion of the universities to engage in specific projects.
-If your organization needs help finding a university partner, please email [email protected] and the Consortium will do its best to help.
+If your organization has been awarded a grant and needs help finding a university partner, please email [email protected] and the Consortium will do its best to help.

 Using the impact tracking process, progress toward grant goals will be assessed on an ongoing basis throughout the grant period through meetings with the Consortium’s Program Officer.